Craning the World’s Fastest Installing Elevator Into Place

 Top of tower rigging: There are two large lifting lugs at the top of the modular elevator tower designed to handle the weight of the entire hoistway.
 Place a clevis through the 2″ holes on each lifting lug.

-Bottom of tower: Next comes attaching the crane to the bottom of the hoistway.
+Bottom of tower rigging: Next comes attaching the crane to the bottom of the hoistway.
 Place Straps around columns just above base plates.
-With the straps in place you are ready to lift the elevator off the back of the truck.
+With the straps in place, you are ready to lift the elevator off the back of the truck.

 Lifting the tower: After securely rigging the top and bottom of the tower, the crane lifts up the tower and the truck drives away.
 Multi-piece towers have connection plates at the joints and should be rigged with clevises through the 1 3/8” holes.